Nikon D3000 vs Sony A900

 Studio photographers will appreciate that the Sony A900 (unlike the D3000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D3000 and the A900 have been discontinued, but can regularly be found used on eBay.
+Both the D3000 and the A900 have been discontinued, but can regularly be found used on ebay.
 The A900 was replaced by the Sony A99, while the D3000 was followed by the Nikon D3100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D3000 and A900 can be found, respectively, in the Nikon D3000 Manual (free pdf) or the online Sony A900 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D3000 and the Sony A900?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.